 Actually, when you walk in Altstadt it is hard to admire the old, magnificent buildings when you know that they were rebuilt 15 years ago.
 Everything was rebuilt but the old town lost its soul.

-Things to see and do in Dresden
+Things to do in Dresden Germany

 One of the building stories actually impressed me.
 The Frauenkirche was rebuilt like a puzzle from the pieces which were left after bombing the city.
 Now, you can gaze at the combination of light (new stones) and dark stones (original) in the facade of the Frauenkirche.
 It was rebuilt between 1994 and 2005.
 It was funded by donations from all over Germany and even some foreign countries.
 One of the interesting idea to raise funds for construction was to sell good quality watches which have a tiny original stone from the Frauenkirche.

 I think it is an amazing idea, I would love to have a piece of my city which I could treasure everywhere I go.

 The Zwinger Palace

 Zwinger Palace is one of the most beautiful buildings you will see in Dresden.
 It is always full of tourists.
 An orangery, today serves as museum complex that contains the Dresden Porcelain Collection (Porzellansammlung), the Old Masters Picture Gallery and the Mathematisch-Physikalischer Salon.
 I can’t tell more about it, because I wasn’t interested in those museums.
 More about museums.